stat545ubc-2023/mda-Sebastian-Santana-Ort/Mini-Project-2.md

 > diagnosis variable.

 > The value itself that I am interested in is stored in the
-> ‘p_value_radius_se’ object. the result was obtained using the ‘tidy’
+> ‘p_value_radius_se’ object.
+The result was obtained using the ‘tidy’
 > function from the ‘broom’ package.

 Using the ‘tidy’ function from the ‘brrom’ package on the model to see